 The last stop: Pak Klong Talat Flower Night Market

 Although this beautiful place of endless flowers is open 24 hours a day, it’s a tranquil and fulfilling experience to visit at night after eating your way through the best Bangkok food stalls.
 Mother Nature is having a ball here.
 I never knew flowers could be so pink but planet earth has done it!
 High five world!
 Thank you Bangkok!
 Over and out!

 Wanna whizz and eat your way around The Best Bangkok Food Stalls too?

 This post was made possible by Buffalo Tour’s Bangkok Street Eats.
 The tour runs from 7pm to 11pm every Tuesday, Thursday, Saturday and Sunday.
 Groups are capped at a maximum of 8 people to keep the experience of discovering the best Bangkok food stalls small, local and awesome.
 Opinions, as always, are Teacake’s own.

-Tommy and Megsy over at Food Fun Travel has some excellent suggestions for Bangkok Cooking Classes.
+Food Fun Travel has some excellent suggestions for Bangkok Cooking Classes.

 I highly recommend going further afield to experience the floating markets.